Annual Plan of Work Summary

 To share the load of planning responsibility, state coordinators are expected to assemble and work with a state sustainable agriculture advisory committee to plan training activities in each state.
 Often included are members representing sustainable agriculture farmers, commercial farmers, agribusiness, NRCS, non-profits, lenders, and rural community leaders.
 Some committees include individuals from farmers markets, environmental groups and farm organizations.

-The advisory committee will assist the SARE state coordinators in identifying training needs in the state and help design programs to meet their needs.
+The Illinois advisory committee will assist the SARE state coordinator in identifying training needs in the state and help design programs to meet their needs.